fractalbach/fractalnet/examples/Playground_Links.md

 # Wave Patterns

-## Rough Waves

-This one is oddly beautiful:
+This one is oddly beautiful
 https://play.golang.org/p/SofMEv8cpHM

-Waves of awesomeness:
+Waves of awesomeness
 https://play.golang.org/p/A9YtAkoVkIa

         ▓▓▓▓▓▓▓▒▒▒▒▒▒▒▒▒▒▒█████████████████▒▒▒▒▒▓▓▓▓▓▓▓▓▓▓▓████████▒